KRohrmeier/TheArtOfWords/README.md

 ## Problem Statement

 Readers and authors alike need various ways to enjoy, appreciate, and analyze literary works.

-Readers like to explore and appreciate their favorite reads - beyond reviewing books or talking about their favorite characters and scenes, readers might create and share in fan art.
-This application will allow them to easily create a word-oriented fan art to enjoy on their own and to share.
+Readers like to explore and appreciate their favorite reads - beyond reviewing books or talking about their favorite characters and scenes, readers might create and share fan art.
+This application will allow people to easily create a word-oriented fan art to enjoy and to share.

 Writers also benefit from new ways of looking at their literary works.
-Word art can allow writers to analyze their work (language use and frequency).
-For those who need visual representations of their work for publicity, word art can easily be created and used to liven up blog posts, create a vibrant background to a website or business card, or simply be a visual way to enjoy their work.
+Word art can allow writers to analyze their work for language use and frequency.
+As with anything, having a new perspective on something we're in the middle of can be incredibly informative and useful.
+For those writers who would like a visual representation of their work for publicity reasons, this application would allow them to easily create and use word art derived from their own work to liven up blog posts, create a vibrant background on a website or business card, or even create swag (book bags, posters, etc) in conjuntion with print-on-demand websites.

+And last, but not least, word art can simply be a visual way to enjoy a story or poem.

 ### Project Technologies/Techniques